WICG/scheduling-apis/README.md

 #### iii.
 Easier to reason about and track priority
 JS library could make it easy to trace back current work to what triggered the work and corresponding priority, and make it easier to connect the dots.
 For instance, in response to high priority user interaction, work is flowing through the system (fetches, post-processing, followed by rendering) and should inherit the original priority.

-#### iv.
-Dynamically update task priority and cancelling tasks
-The priority of a posted task is not static and can change after posting.
-For instance work that was initially post as opportunistic prefetching, can become urgent if the current user interaction needs it.\
-Eg. React Scheduler uses expiration time instead of priority, so the times can dynamically update, and expired tasks are the highest priority.
-TODO(panicker): To what extent can this be addressed with higher level vs. lower level API.

 ## API Sketch
 NOTE: these are early, premature API sketches, read as such.
 Feedback is appreciated.